 See also synchronising files.

-*Choose this if… You don’t have a compelling reason to choose something else, e.g. You are not prepared to pay a small overhead in difficulty to have a trusted, encrypted backup client for backing up sensitive data to the internet cheaply to your own choice of provider.
+*Choose this if… You don’t have a compelling reason to choose something else, and don’t mind a small effort in setting up the software.

-Took me a while to decide Restic was the best option because its marketing is crap.
+Took me a while to decide Restic was a contender because its marketing is limp.
 However a helpful ycombinator post explains some upsides and points out how simple it is.
 It’s also very easy to install and minimal, which is a change.